dolphindb/api-cplusplus/README.md

 conn.run("tableInsert{tglobal}", args);
 ```

-### 7.2 Save data to a distributed table
+#### 7.2 Save data to a distributed table

-Distributed table is recommended by DolphinDB for production use.
+Distributed table is recommended by DolphinDB in production environment.
 It supports snapshot isolation and ensures data consistency.
 With data replication, Distributed tables offers fault tolerance and load balancing.

-#### 7.2.1 Save TableSP objects with `tableInsert`

 Use the following script in DolphinDB to create a distributed table.
 Function `database` creates a database.
-The path of a distributed database must start with "dfs://".
+The path of a distributed database must start with "dfs".
 Function `createPartitionedTable` creates a distributed table.

 ```
 login(`admin, `123456)